Wisconsin OWI/DUI defense

 Is a first-offense OWI in Wisconsin a criminal charge?

-No. Wisconsin is the only state that classifies a first OWI as a civil forfeiture rather than a criminal offense.
-You will not have a criminal record.
-The conviction does permanently appear on your DOT driving record and counts as a prior offense under §343.307, so it can elevate a future OWI to criminal status.
+No. Wisconsin classifies a first OWI as a civil forfeiture rather than a criminal offense unless there is an injury, minor passenger, or another enhancer that changes the charge.
+You will not have a criminal conviction from a standard first OWI, but it appears on DOT driving records and counts as a prior offense under §343.307, so it can elevate a future OWI to criminal status.
 For 2nd-offense purposes, priors are counted within a 10-year window.
-For 3rd-offense and above, the lookback extends to all qualifying priors back to January 1, 1989.
+For 3rd-offense and above, the lookback extends to qualifying priors back to January 1, 1989.

 Will I go to jail for a first OWI in Wisconsin?